 The abort() first unblocks the SIGABRT signal, and then raises that signal for the calling process (as though raise(3) was called).
-This results in the abnormal termination of the process unless the SIGABRT signal is caught and the signal handler does not return.
+This results in the abnormal termination of the process unless the SIGABRT signal is caught and the signal handler does not return sleep - sleep for the specified number of seconds

+.
 If the abort() function causes process termination, all open streams are closed and flushed.
 If the SIGABRT signal is ignored, or caught by a handler that returns, the abort() function will still terminate the process.
 It does this by restoring the default disposition for SIGABRT and then raising the signal for a second time.